Are States Auditing Amazon Sellers with Prior Nexus?

 Permit holders have the right to contest an assessment, denial of a refund claim, or any other Department action, except licensing.
 Protests must be filed with the Department’s hearing officer within 60 days of the assessment notice date or denial of the refund claim.
-If a proper protest is not filed, the Department may either require a proper protest or dismiss the protest for failure to comply.
-If a protest is not filed in a timely manner, the Department assumes that the permit holder does not oppose the assessment.
+If a proper protest is not filed, the Department may require a proper protest or dismiss the protest for failure to comply.
+If a protest is not filed promptly, the Department assumes that the permit holder does not oppose the assessment.

 All protests must be filed by certified mail (return receipt requested) or personal delivery to the Department during business hours.

 Minnesota “Any business could potentially be audited.
 But you can send an email to email@example.com.”

 Ohio“Sales tax audits normally encompass the most current three years, unless the audit is for failure to remit sales tax collected – the audit will include all periods unremitted.
 Sales tax is a trust tax; therefore, a Concurrent Responsible Party assessment will also be generated if a sales audit liability exists.
 Stiff penalties also apply to sales audits.”